 Phone: (402) 644-3177

-Family 1st Dental is a private group practice that has over 30 offices in Nebraska and Iowa.
+Family 1st Dental is a private group practice that has many convenient locations in Nebraska and Iowa.
 Our goal is to deliver the best in dental care, using the most current technologies and materials at each location, while supporting our associates and team members with encouragement, camaraderie, and continuing education.

 Our mission has been and always will be, to provide caring and affordable dental services to our patients and their families.
 Family First Dental is familiar with many of the problems that dental clinics face and have found many effective ways to improve dental practices and help them continue to thrive.
 Our team understands how easy it is for a dentist to get caught up in running the business side of the dental clinic and how it is possible to lose focus on dentistry itself.
 That is where we come in.